Wastewater Treatment Gloversville - Johnstown Joint Wastewater Treatment Facilities

 Cogen's historically produced all GJJWTF’s electrical power needs and sold excess power.

-The Dairy Industry accounted for 49.17% of the total O&M revenue collected.
-Combined, FAGE USA Dairy Industry, Inc. and Euphrates Inc. pumped a total of 29.4 million gallons of whey to the Anaerobic Digester and 214.5 million gallons of washwater to the Contact Adsorption Settling Thickening (CAST) system for processing via two dedicated pipelines.
+The Dairy Industry accounted for 50.91% of the total O & M revenue collected.
+Combined, FAGE USA Dairy Industry, Inc. and Euphrates Inc. pumped a total of 29.3 million gallons of whey to the Anaerobic Digester and 222.2 million gallons of washwater to the Contact Adsorption Settling Thickening (CAST) system for processing via two dedicated pipelines.

-The foundation of GJJWTF success is the support of the Gloversville-Johnstown Joint Sewer Board (GJJSB) and the work of its twenty-seven (27) employees.
+The foundation of GJJWTF’s success is the support of the Gloversville-Johnstown Joint Sewer Board (GJJSB) and the work of its twenty-eight (28) employees.
 The conscientious efforts by all GJJWTF employees on days, nights, weekends, holidays, during severe weather, and often in an inhospitable environment, the facility continues to operate and meet its wastewater discharge SPDES permit requirements.

 Kenneth Gifford